-1992 was the first time when foreign students began studying at the Grodno State Medical University with Russian as a medium of instruction.
+1992 was the year when foreign students began studying at the Grodno State Medical University with Russian as a medium of instruction for the first time.
 16 first-year students enrolled at that time: 15 foreign nationals from Pakistan and 1 from Turkey.

-In 1995, it was decided to establish the Faculty for International Students.
+In 1995 The Medical Faculty for International Students was established.
 Khotim Yevgeny Nikolaevich, Assoc.
 Prof, Ph.D had been at the head of the Faculty until 1998.
-From 2013 to the present time, the Dean of the Faculty of International Students at the Grodno Medical University Alexander Alexandrovich Stenko, Assoc.
+From 2013 till now, the Dean of The Medical Faculty for International Students at the Grodno State Medical University is Alexander Alexandrovich Stenko, Assoc.
 Prof., PhD.

-Gradually, the number of students at the faculty increased, and in 2000 it amounted to 254 students.
-In 2003, 1st, 2nd and 3rd year foreign students were taught subjects with English as a medium of instruction in.
-It was made so because of the students from India, Mauritius and Sri Lanka, where English is the state language.
+Gradually, the number of students at the Faculty increased, and in 2000 it amounted to 254 students.
+In 2003, 1st, 2nd and 3rd year foreign students were taught subjects with English as a medium of instruction.
+It was made so because of the students from India, Mauritius, and Sri Lanka, where English is the state language.
 Starting from the 4th year of studies, students were in the Russian-language learning environment, that is, teaching was actually bilingual.
-Since 2007, the number of foreign citizens at the university has increased to 310.
-And this is when the Faculty for International Students, where students are trained to major in General Medicine, started functioning, and the Faculty’s name most fully reveals the full range of services offered to foreign students.
-One of the significant dates in the history of the faculty is year 2008, when teaching in English was introduced to all years’ students.
-However, despite those changes, Russian as a foreign language has remained compulsory from the 1st to the 4th year of studies, in order to ensure free contact with patients in clinics and understanding medical documentation.
-The transition to a bilingual education system (Russian or English) subsequently facilitated rise in quantity of foreign citizens from English-speaking countries (Nigeria, India, Sri Lanka, etc.).
-In 2012, the Council of the Faculty for International Students was established.
+Since 2007, the number of foreign citizens at the University has increased to 310.
+And this is when The Medical Faculty for International Students, where students are trained to major in General Medicine, started functioning, and the Faculty’s name most fully reveals the full range of services offered to foreign students.
+One of the significant dates in the history of the Faculty is year 2008, when teaching in English was introduced to all years’ students.
+However, despite those changes, Russian as a foreign language remains compulsory from the 1st to the 4th year of studies, in order to ensure free contact with patients in clinics and understanding medical documentation.
+The transition to the bilingual education system (Russian or English) subsequently facilitated rise in quantity of foreign citizens from English-speaking countries (Nigeria, India, Sri Lanka, etc.).
+In 2012, the Council of The Medical Faculty for International Students was established.

-The first ever to-be-graduates student received their diplomas in 1998.
-Then 28 students from Pakistan, Syria and Lebanon received diplomas with the qualification of physician and the title of Doctor of Medicine.
+The first ever to-be-graduates students received their diplomas in 1998.
+Then 28 students from Pakistan, Syria, and Lebanon received diplomas with the qualification of physician and the title of Doctor of Medicine.
 Over the entire period of functioning of the Faculty, more than 800 professionals have been trained for work in foreign countries (photo 1), 23 of them have received Honored Diplomas.